theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 Each smart proxy generates its own yum metadata for RPM repositories.
 This means that if a request to `https://smartproxy.example.net/repo/repodata/repomd.xml` goes to the first smart proxy, and the next request to fetch `repodata/<CHECKSUM>-primary.xml.gz` goes to the second smart proxy, the second request will 404.
 To work around this, we advise that port 443 should be sticky-sessioned.

-### SELinux in permissive mode for HAProxy

-As HAProxy will listen on ports not "owned" by it, SELinux will by default prevent that.
-For the sake of this post, we'll run the whole HAProxy machine in permissive mode, but it's an open TODO item to investigate how to properly confine HAProxy.

 ## Requirements
 * an existing working Foreman/Katello installation (we don't need to do any changes here, setup is the normal installation)
 * two or more machines for the Smart Proxy cluster